lillekat/lillekat.github.io/index.md

 ## When

-Lille Kat events will be held twice a month, on location at ITU.
-The Kattis server opens at 16:00 so be sure to show up before then to find a seat, grab some snacks, and solve any set up issues before we start.
+The Kattis server is open from 16:00 till 19:00, so be sure to be ready before then.
+Join the discord server, grab some snacks, and solve any set up issues before we start (people on discord can help if you have any issues).

-- Lille Kat will be back in 2021!
+### Upcoming events

+- 21.02.2021 -

 [Past Lille Kat events](events2020.md)

-## Lille Kat and Coronavirus

-We are working to figure out the best solution for Lille Kat events this semester, currently we expect to meet in person, but with some changes.
-This means keeping a reasonable distance from other participants and no keyboard sharing (we can recommend looking into [Live Share](https://visualstudio.microsoft.com/services/live-share/)), it also means Lille Kat will provide individual snacks for everyone rather than having a big pile of shared pizza and chips the way we did it pre-pandemic.

 ## Where

-### … do we meet

-The 2nd floor Atrium tables will be reserved for Lille Kat events.
-We'll set out snacks on all of these tables.
+Lille Kat is at it's heart a social event and despite the current restrictions we will continue our social events online and hope you will continue participating, in particular during challenging times, even though it takes more commitment.

+Because of the current restrictions Lille Kat events will be held on discord until further notice.

+> 😸😸😸
+> Join the Lille Kat discord server [here](https://discord.gg/tGPq46j9E4)
+> 😸😸😸

 ## Do I have to prepare